ColleyLi/Hybrid-Powertrain-Simulation/README.md

 4.run "Group3_Plot.m" in Matlab to visualize the result

 ## Software Requirements:
-Matlab 2013, Simulink 2013 or more recent version.
+Matlab, Simulink 2013 or the newer version.